Understanding the Bible Through the Compendium of the Catechism of the Catholic Church

 13. In what ways does Apostolic Tradition occur?

-Apostolic Tradition occurs in two ways: through the living transmission of the word of God (also simply called Tradition) and through Sacred Scripture which is the same proclamation of salvation in written form.
+Apostolic Tradition occurs in two ways: through the living transmission of the word of God and through Sacred Scripture in written form.

 14. What is the relationship between Tradition and Sacred Scripture?

-Tradition and Sacred Scripture are bound closely together and communicate one with the other.
-Each of them makes present and fruitful in the Church the mystery of Christ.
-They flow out of the same divine well-spring and together make up one sacred deposit of faith from which the Church derives her certainty about revelation.
+Tradition and Sacred Scripture are bound closely together… They flow out of the same divine well-spring and together make up one sacred deposit of faith.

 15. To whom is the deposit of faith entrusted?

-17. What is the relationship between Scripture, Tradition and the Magisterium?
+17. Relationship between Scripture, Tradition, and the Magisterium

 18. Why does Sacred Scripture teach the truth?